 - BUILT: unknown

-According to Lonely Planet, people often associate this Buddhist temple with a famous monk named An Thiem, who had once been a great general before becoming Buddhist.
-In order to pay for what he did on the battlefield, he “cleaned the Hoi An market for 20 years.”
-Later he became the head monk at the Phuoc Lam temple.
+I like the Phuoc Lam Pagoda mainly for its interesting history.
+According to Lonely Planet, this Buddhist temple is often associated with a famous monk named An Thiem, who was once a great general before becoming a Buddhist.
+His transformation from a warrior to a man of peace is truly admirable.
+To pay for what he did on the battlefield, he “cleaned the Hoi An market for 20 years.”
+Later, he became the head monk at the Phuoc Lam temple.

 4.2 Chuc Thanh Pagoda